BrainicHQ/saycharlie/README.md

   representation of the audio signal strength.
 - **Update System**: Allows users to update the application with a simple button click, ensuring the latest features and improvements are always available.
+- **Weather Information**: Provides real-time weather information for the user's IP address location, ensuring users stay informed.
+- **Double-click to make the dashboard full screen**: Double-click anywhere on the dashboard to make it full screen, providing a more immersive experience.
+- **Triple-click to show a hidden menu**: Triple-click anywhere on the dashboard to reveal a hidden menu, providing system reboot, shutdown, and update options.

 ## Getting Started